-According to the San Francisco girlfriend, Warden Plummer was aware of the trips and thought she was a good influence on Sampsell.
+According to the San Francisco girlfriend, Warden Plummer was aware of the trips, claiming she was a good influence on Sampsell.

-According to Sampsell, no prison officials ever asked him about his trips and he was allowed to roam as he pleased.
+Sampsell said no prison officials ever asked him about his trips, roaming as he pleased.

-As the Governor and his investigative team learned, Sampsell had somehow gained influence at Folsom Prison.
+As the Governor and his investigative team learned, Sampsell had somehow gained influence at Folsom.

-“Reports of a convict hierarchy at Folsom Prison under the administration of suspended Warden Plummer have reached Governor Earl Warren’s special investigating committee,” reported a Dec.
-3, 1943, issue of the Bakersfield Californian.
+“Reports of a convict hierarchy at Folsom Prison under the administration of suspended Warden Plummer have reached Governor Earl Warren’s special investigating committee,” reported the Bakersfield Californian, Dec.
+3, 1943.
 “Lloyd Sampsell, serving a life term for bank robbery, and Ralph Sheldon, convicted kidnapper, were understood to have been regarded by other inmates and even by guards as ‘convict bosses’ who could influence assignments.”

-According to the newspaper, Sampsell was second-in-charge of the hierarchy with Sheldon as the leader.
+According to reports, Sampsell was second-in-charge of the hierarchy while Sheldon was the leader.

-“Influence of the two inmates … extended so far that guards who failed to meet with their approval found themselves suddenly transferred to other duties, according to other inmates and civilian employees,” the newspaper reported at the time.
+“Influence of the two inmates extended so far that guards who failed to meet with their approval found themselves suddenly transferred to other duties,” according to the newspaper.

-The report indicated “con-bosses … were permitted to do many things which gave them too much control of certain activities within the prison. … The granting of unusual privileges to prisoners contributed greatly to the low morale of the guard line.”
+The report noted “con-bosses were permitted to do many things which gave them too much control of certain activities within the prison.
+The granting of unusual privileges to prisoners contributed greatly to the low morale of the guard line.”

 San Quentin fared better in the report with the hospital and job-training areas receiving high marks.

-As for inmate employment at San Quentin, “the industrial program is very ambitious.
-It includes Army and Navy contracts, the processing of tobacco, twine, cargo nets, cargo slings, submarine nets, furniture, landing boats, laundry work, salvaging, mess trays, bearings, sirens, reconditioning mine buoys and many other articles of a value of over a million dollars.”
+The work at San Quentin, “includes Army and Navy contracts, the processing of tobacco, twine, cargo nets, cargo slings, submarine nets, furniture, landing boats, laundry work, salvaging, mess trays, bearings, sirens, reconditioning mine buoys and many other articles of a value of over a million dollars.”